Konstantin Saradzhev: Biography

 Saradzhev conducted the first Soviet performance of Prokofiev's 3rd Piano Concerto (22 March 1925, Orchestra of the Theatre of the Revolution; soloist Samuil Feinberg).
-In 1927 he conducted the Moscow premiere of Shostakovich's Symphony No. 2 To October, which followed the world premiere under Nikolai Malko in Leningrad on 5 November, and was the first performance to include the revisions that Shostakovich had made after that premiere.
+In 1927 he conducted the Moscow premiere of Shostakovich's Symphony No. 2 To October, which followed the world premiere under Nicolai Malko in Leningrad on 5 November, and was the first performance to include the revisions that Shostakovich had made after that premiere.

 He was a leading advocate of Nikolai Myaskovsky's music.
 He conducted the first performances of Myaskovsky's symphonic poem Silence, Op.
 9 (which was dedicated to him), and his symphonies No. 8 (Moscow, 23 May 1926), No. 9 (Moscow, 29 April 1928), and No. 11 (16 January 1933).
 Myaskovsky's Symphony No. 10 was dedicated to Saradzhev.
 In 1934 Myaskovsky wrote a Preludium and Fughetta on the name Saradzhev (for orchestra, Op.
 31H; he also arranged it for piano 4-hands, Op.
 31J).

 The world premiere of the revised version of Prokofiev's Sinfonietta in A major, Op.
 5/48 was under Konstantin Saradzhev's baton (Moscow, 18 November 1930).

 He was a conductor of the Voronezh State Symphony Orchestra and in 1931 – this was 38 years after the composer died and 65 years after it was written – Pyotr Ilyich Tchaikovsky's Concert Overture in C minor finally received an airing, under Saradzhev's baton in Voronezh.

 He later became musical director and principal conductor of the Yerevan Opera and Ballet Theatre.
 In September 1939 he conducted the premiere of Aram Khachaturian's first ballet Happiness.
 From 1939 until his death he was director of the Yerevan Conservatory, and taught the orchestra, opera and conducting classes.
 His notable students there included Alexander Kopylov.
 He was principal conductor of the Armenian Philharmonia 1941-44.

 He died in Yerevan in 1954, aged 76.
+Konstantin and Zoya Saradzhev are buried at Yerevan's Central Cemetery, his memorial is a unique work of Art made of basalt.